Unjusa: Balwoohyeong Dacheung Seoktap (Rice-Bowl-Shaped Multi-Storied Stone Pagoda)

 This pagoda transcends what would typically be expected in a stone pagoda.
 The design of the first and third stories is like that of a bead on an abacus.
 The faces of the second and fourth stories are smooth and rounded.
 Presently only four of the bead-shaped stories remain.
 According to the Joseon Gojeok Dobo (an illustrated book on the historic remains of stone structures), this stone pagoda used to have seven stories above the foundation stone.
 Despite the three different shapes seen here, the construction imparts a peaceful feeling.
 The height if this pagoda today is 4.15m/13.6 ft and was erected during the Goryeo Dynasty.
+This is Tangible Cultural Property #282.